JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/Snowy_ARMageddon/README.md

   <img height=400 img src=./readme_assets/admin_loginasp.PNG/>
 </p>

-The team spent hours using hydra to try to brute force both the 8080 and 50628 logins with no luck.
+I spent hours using hydra to try to brute force both the 8080 and 50628 logins with no luck.

-Up to this point, this is what the team found so far.
+Up to this point, this is what I so far.
 I didn't detail the tons of research that ultimately led to dead ends.

 ```
   Ports